celiberate/TPE/_posts/2018-11-13-Bias vs Variance.md

  When your model predicts in a very generalized manner and pays little attention to data, you call your model to be over-simplified and not capturing true relationship(biased), this is known as under-fitting.

  An ideal model should find the right balance between over-fitting (high variance) and under-fitting(high-bias) by consistent predictions with different datasets and capturing true relationship with the data.
+The goal of any supervised machine learning algorithm is to achieve low-bias and low-variance.

+ Overfitting results in low training error and high test error, while underfitting results in high errors in both the training and test set.

+ **Cross-Validations**